 All skins are stored in Rainmeter's "Skins" folder.
 If Rainmeter has been installed normally, the default location of the Skins folder is:

-A skin is stored as a file called "SkinName.ini" in its own folder within Skins, as in:
+A skin is stored as a named .ini text file e.g. SkinName.ini in its own named folder within Skins, as in:

 All of these folder paths may be referenced in a skin as built-in-variables.

-SkinName.ini1 files, they are each considered variants of the same skin.
-This means that only one variant can be active at a time, and all variants use the same settings.
-Separate skins must be stored in separate folders.
+SkinName2.ini ...etc. files, they are each considered variants of the same skin.
+Only one variant can be active at a time, and all variants use the same settings.
+Separate skins not to be treated as variants must be stored in separate folders.

 Any supporting files used by the skin, such as images, addon executables, sounds, or Lua scripts, should also be stored in the skin folder.
 Complex skins are recommended to store supporting files in a folder called @Resources inside the root config folder.
-The @Resources folder is ignored by Rainmeter, except to load custom fonts and custom cursors.
+The @Resources folder is used by Rainmeter to load custom fonts and custom cursors.